nzoschke/codon/README.md

 - Bun and its build tools
 - Deno and its fmt tool (until https://github.com/oven-sh/bun/issues/2246🤞)
 - Go and its tools and stdlib
+- Fuego and its Open API spec and client gen
 - Svelte and its compiler (and without SvelteKit)
 - SQLite and its file and memory backed databases
 - Tailwind